abhinavoo7/TabForm/README.md

 TabForm is a React application created with CodeSandbox

 # Features
+### Tabbed Navigation:
-Tabbed Navigation: The application utilizes a tabbed interface to organize content efficiently.
+The application utilizes a tabbed interface to organize content efficiently.
+### Form Handling:
-Form Handling: Implements form components to manage user input.
+Implements form to manage user input.
+### Data persistence:
-Data persistence: Persists data input on changing tabs
+Persists data input on changing tabs